-Expand the Corporation's North American footprint and network.
-The Corporation believes that it is well-positioned to serve customers in their major operating areas.
-The Corporation is optimistic about its long-term growth prospects, particularly throughout Canada and the United States.
-The Corporation believes that its established operating bases located in Canada and the United States will act as a springboard for the Corporation to capitalize on growth opportunities as they arise given its customer relationships, geographic footprint and focus on top-tier safety, service quality, logistics management and technology.
+Capitalize on the Corporation's North American footprint.
+The Corporation believes that it is well-positioned to serve its customers in their major operating areas in many basins in North America.
+The Corporation is optimistic about improving its long-term returns in its North American business.
+The Corporation believes that its established operating bases located in Canada and the United States will act as a springboard for the Corporation to capitalize on growth opportunities as market conditions improve given its customer relationships, geographic footprint and focus on top-tier safety, service quality, logistics management and technology.